Transforma logo

 Unprotected data can result in security breaches

 This subsection explains the lack of regulations regarding these data, which can lead to cybercrime.
+Case in point, even considering the US HIPAA regulations, health data tracked and captured by fitness trackers is not governed and considered as “health information” and can be used or sold to a third party for monetary purposes, which can lead to a variety of crimes and this has happened before.
 For instance, in September 2021, more than 61 million Fitbit and Apple Watch users’ fitness tracker data were exposed online.

 Incorrect measurements can result in unnecessary doctor visits